lauracion/jupyterbook-2023/speaker_content/01-morning-oral-session/01-bisson.md

 ![fourpanel](https://github.com/zachghiaccio/jupyterbook-2023/blob/quest-presentation/speaker_content/01-morning-oral-session/files/bisson/four_panel_plot.PNG)

 ## Wrap-Up
-In this notebook, we demonstrated that, thanks to icepyx and QUEST, it is easy to access ICESat-2 and icepyx data simultaneously.
-Because ICESat-2 and Argo both have the capabilities to offer near real-time, vertically-resolved subsurface information of the world's oceans, The QUEST module will be helpful for the continued monitoring of ocean biology and biogeochemistry.
+In this notebook, we demonstrated that, thanks to icepyx and QUEST, it is easy to access ICESat-2 and Argo data simultaneously.
+Because ICESat-2 and Argo both have the capabilities to offer near real-time, vertically-resolved subsurface information of the world's oceans, the QUEST module will be helpful for the continued monitoring of ocean biology and biogeochemistry.

 Although we highlight Argo data in this presentation, QUEST has a framework designed to accept other datasets to compliment ICESat-2.
 We hope to expand the capabilities of QUEST with the help of the broader scientific community.